Male Reproductive System

 There is also a growing body of research that suggests that Sertoli cells may play a role in the development of testicular cancer.
 This type of cancer is becoming increasingly common, with rates of diagnosis rising in recent years.
 Scientists are investigating the role that Sertoli cells may play in the development of testicular cancer, as well as the potential for Sertoli cells to be used as a target for cancer therapies.

 The epididymis is a coiled tube that lies atop each testicle, where it stores and matures sperm.
 During sexual arousal, the muscle contractions lead the sperm to the vas deferens.
 The sperm then travels through the vas deferens, a long, muscular tube that carries sperm from the epididymis to the urethra.
 The seminal vesicles, present behind the urinary bladder, two small glands located near the base of the bladder, produce a fluid that helps to nourish and protect the sperm during ejaculation.

 The prostate gland is a small, chestnut-shaped gland that sits just below the bladder and surrounds the urethra.
 It secretes a fluid that makes up a large portion of semen, the fluid that carries sperm during ejaculation.
 The urethra is a long, muscular tube that carries semen and urine out of the body.

 In addition to these primary organs, there are several accessory glands and structures that play a role in the male reproductive system.

 Bulbourethral Glands and Cowper’s Glands

-These include the bulbourethral glands, which produce a clear, lubricating fluid that neutralizes any acid in the urethra before ejaculation, and the Cowper’s glands, which produce a pre-ejaculatory fluid that helps to clean the urethra.
+These include the bulbourethral glands, which are pea-sized structures that produce a clear, lubricating fluid that neutralizes any acid in the urethra before ejaculation of semen, and the Cowper’s glands, which produce a pre-ejaculatory fluid that helps to clean the urethra.